haslo/devin_blockchain/protocol.md

 }
 ```

-Note that the transactions follow the transacation spec from earlier in this document.
+Note that the transactions follow the transaction spec from earlier in this document.

 #### Transaction Broadcast